 To repair the aneurysm, the surgeon makes an incision in the chest and separates the breastbone to reach the aorta.
 The surgeon replaces the damaged part of the ascending aorta, which extends upward from the aortic root near the heart, with a synthetic material called Dacron®, which usually lasts a lifetime.
 For some people with aortic root aneurysm, the aortic valve also needs to be repaired or replaced.

-Doctors often recommend surgery for people with severe aortic problems caused by Marfan syndrome.
-These include aortic dissection, when the aortic wall tears; aortic aneurysm, when the aortic wall bulges or ruptures; or aortic valve disease or mitral valve disease, when the valves that control the flow of blood to, from, and within the heart don’t close properly.
+Emergency surgery is almost always needed for severe aortic conditions caused by Marfan syndrome.
+They include an acute aortic dissection, when the aortic wall tears; aortic valve disease; and mitral valve disease, when the valves that control the flow of blood to, from, and within the heart don’t close properly.

 People with Marfan syndrome who have previously had surgery or have had their aortic dissection repaired may need additional surgery later to repair dissection or aneurysms of the thoracic or thoracoabdominal aorta, which both extend into the abdomen.